-Electronic Water Conditioners also know as electronic descalers or limescale inhibitors, generally comprise of a small box of electronics and one or more coils wrapped around the pipework.
+What they are: Electronic water conditioners, also know as electronic descalers or limescale inhibitors, generally comprise of a small box of electronics and one or more coils wrapped around the pipework.

 What they do: Electronic conditioners work by transmitting an audio frequency or radio frequency signal into the water via induction coils wrapped around the pipework.
 This inhibits the build up of limescale inside water pipes and through time, reduces existing scale.
 A softer scale may still form on showerheads, taps and other surfaces, but is much easier to clean.